karthiknemmani/energy-efficient-project/Notes.md

         - Thus, write miss will invoke a read operation before writing
     - Transfers between L1 and L2, and between L2 and DRAM are done in units
     of 64 bytes

+### Questions:
+    - Can we assume that we read/write into DRAM at 64 bytes at a time?